 - I did not mind if I was blacklisted or deported and never allowed back, as long as I was allowed to leave.

-- I have visited over 30 countries and lived in 7 countries and I have never been required to get a clearance outside of the airport before leaving, including in my previous visit to the Philippines.
+- I have visited over 30 countries and lived in 7 countries and I have never been required to get a clearance outside of the airport before leaving, including on my previous visit to the Philippines.

-- Forcing me to stay in the Philippines was in no way in the national interest, or anyones interest.
+- Forcing me to stay in the Philippines was in no way in the national interest or anyone’s interest.

 I got more and more nervous as no one cared about the above point’s only countering that it was my fault because I did not read all the information on Immigration’s website or the stamps in my passport and guessing which country the unidentified one was from.

-As pictured below 1 of the dozens of stamps in my passport says visitors for more than 6 months are required to get an emigration clearance.
+As pictured below, 1 of the dozens of stamps in my passport says visitors for more than 6 months are required to get an emigration clearance.
 All the other stamps in my passport from the Philippines Bureau of Immigration are identified as such.
 This stamp does not say where it’s from, there is no way to know it’s not from a different country’s immigration department.
 Who reads their passport anyway?

-At this point my hands were shaking and I was in shock.
+At this point, my hands were shaking and I was in shock.
 I tried to make them see the punishment of losing my freedom of passage and being detained in a country I did not wish to be in was disproportionate to my mistake of not reading my passport stamps.

 They denied I was being detained as I was free to move around the Philippines.
 I countered that given I did not want to be in the Philippines and the only thing stopping me from leaving was them physically preventing me, I was being detained to some extent.

 The last supervisor I spoke to was particularly arrogant, dismissive and power drunk.
-He made a point of telling me Australian immigration was worse.
+He made a point of telling me that Australian immigration was worse.

 I gave up when my plane left.
-I walked out into the Manila night with nowhere to go, nowhere to stay, no local currency, more luggage than I could carry, stressed, angry and scared, only to have to deal with the worst taxi drivers in the world.
+I walked out into the Manila night with nowhere to go, nowhere to stay, no local currency, and more luggage than I could carry, stressed, angry and scared, only to have to deal with the worst taxi drivers in the world.